 Resident Advice to the Community

-Zoe Kostarellis, MD, PGY2, offers advice on keeping kids healthy and in school.
+Zoe Kostarellis, MD, PGY2, offered advice on keeping kids healthy and in school.

-Amber Robins, MD, Class of 2017, is a family medicine doctor and writes for the PBS News Hour.
-She is also the author of "The Write Prescription: Finding the 'Right' Spiritual Dosage to Overcome Any Obstacle."
-View her recent stories on the PBS News Hour site.
-Dr. Robins recently offered advice on the Severe Flu season.
+Amber Robins, MD, Class of 2017, She is the author of "The Write Prescription: Finding the 'Right' Spiritual Dosage to Overcome Any Obstacle."
+And, "The Chronicles of Women in White Coats", along with contributing authors.

 Congratulations to Ronald Epstein, MD, Class of 1987 and Mathew Devine, DO, Class of 2008.

 Drs.
-Epstein and Devine recently received Rochester Business Journal Health Care Achievement Awards.
+Epstein and Devine received Rochester Business Journal Health Care Achievement Awards.